-Winners and losers from Jeremy Hunt’s Autumn Budget 2023
+Winners and losers from Jeremy Hunt’s autumn Budget 2023

-Chancellor’s autumn statment sets out national insurance cut and pensions boost – but warns of benefits crackdown on the way
+Chancellor sets out national insurance cut and pensions boost – but warns benefits crackdown on the way

 Millions of workers will benefit from a 2p cut in national insurance as Jeremy Hunt announced moves to ease the tax burden ahead of next year’s general election.

-The Tory chancellor said the two per cent reduction in the national insurance rate will save someone earning £35,000 more than £450, and that the change would benefit 27 million people.
+The Tory chancellor said the 2 per cent reduction in the national insurance rate will save someone earning £35,000 more than £450, and that the change would benefit 27 million people.

 The Independent takes a look at the big winners and losers from the chancellor’s autumn statement: